embeddedcc/bcs-docs/docs/ladder_logic.md

 ## Ladder Logic Defined

-Ladder logic is based on Boolean functions such as AND and OR.
+Ladder logic is based on Boolean functions such as **AND** and **OR**.
 Each rung has five slots.
 The first four slots are contacts and the last column is a coil.
 The coil slot is the result of the logic configured in the first four slots.
 Each slot must be filled with either a Process, Input, Output, Register, or Contact.
 The slots are connected to each other using Wires.
 Rungs are in groups of four.
 Rungs in the same group can be connected using wires.
 Rungs in different groups cannot be connected directly, but can be connected using Registers (explained below).
 When changes are made to the ladder logic, they are automatically saved and applied immediately.

 ### Wires